Nepeta Cataria (scientific name of catnip) is a herbaceous plant used as an ornament or as a natural herbal remedy for humans.

-A little of chopped fresh catnip can be also added in the food to entice inappetent animals, because very picky or convalescent, to help them eating.
+A little chopped fresh catnip can be also added to the food to entice inappetent animals, because very picky or convalescent, to help them eat.

 On the Toys

-To make the game even a more exciting moment or invite your particularly lazy cat to do some “movement”, you may want to rub a little of catnip on his toys.
+To make the game even more exciting moment or invite your particularly lazy cat to do some “movement”, you may want to rub a little catnip on his toys.